 However, cooking does destroy most of the goitrogens in these foods, so more cooked vs. raw is a reasonable strategy to employ for anyone.

 Yes.
-If you have Hashimoto’s then avoiding anything that causes inflammation or provokes any immune reaction ranging from an allergy to sensitivity or intolerance is wise.
-Eating the right low immune-aggravating diet can go a long ways towards impacting your Hashimoto’s.
+If you have Hashimoto’s, then avoiding anything that causes inflammation or provokes any immune reaction ranging from an allergy to sensitivity or intolerance is wise.
+Eating the right low-immune-aggravating diet can go a long ways toward impacting your Hashimoto’s.

 So, what are those foods?

 Gluten and dairy lead the pack for common proteins that poke a stick at a sensitive immune system, but there could be many others more unique to you.
-Note that many foods often called, “hypoallergenic” like rice or quinoa may be actually a problem for you.
+Note that many foods often called “hypoallergenic,” like rice or quinoa, may be actually a problem for you, too.